victorjunnanpan/pansyntaxlab/content/publication/_index.md

 • Xu, Zetao (2023).
 Labeling Mandarin ditransitives, *2022 Linearization – Proceedings of the 24th Seoul International Conference on Generative Grammar*, Tae Sik Kim & Jungu Kang (eds.), The Korean Generative Grammar Circle, Seoul: Hankook Munhwasa, 245-260.

-• Xu, Z. (2023).
+• Xu, Zetao (2023).
 The syntactic hierarchy of Mandarin wh-adjunts, In Chien-Jer Charles Lin, Alex Cherici, & Bihua Chen (eds.) *Proceedings of the 34th North American Conference on Chinese Linguistics (NACCL-34)*, 1-21.

 ### 2022
-• 潘俊楠 徐澤韜 (2022). [現代漢語疑問詞的句法層級再探 (On the Syntactic Hierarchy of Wh-words in Mandarin Chinese)], *語言學論叢*, volume 1, 100-124.
+• 潘俊楠 徐澤韜 (2022). [現代漢語疑問詞的句法層級再探 (On the Syntactic Hierarchy of Wh-words in Mandarin Chinese)], *語言學論叢 (Essays on Linguistics)*, volume 1, 100-124.
 (CSSCI)

 • Pan, Victor Junnan (2022).
 [Deriving Head-Final Order in the Peripheral Domain of Chinese](https://doi.org/10.1162/ling_a_00396), *Linguistic Inquiry*, volume 53, issue 1, 121-154.
 (SSCI)